grapple-solutions/grapple-cli/README.md

 Will be added Later

-### Running the Grpl CLI tool and getting help
+### Running the grpl CLI tool and getting help

 To use the tool, simply run `grpl` with your chosen options.
 You can find context-sensitive help for commands and their options by invoking the `help` or `-h` command:
 `grpl help`,
-The main components of Grpl CLI are outlined in the following sections.
+The main components of grpl CLI are outlined in the following sections.

 ## Global Options